San Pablo, Laguna: Demographics

-According to the 2010 census, San Pablo had a population of 248,890 people, up from 237,259 people and 44,166 households in the 2007 census.
+According to the 2024 census, San Pablo had a population of 300,166 people, up from 266,068 people in the 2015 census.
 The city was once the largest city in Laguna, but it was overtaken by Calamba in the 1990 census.
 San Pedro followed suit in 1995, then came Santa Rosa and Biñan in 2007, and Cabuyao in 2015, all owing their growth to its proximity to Metro Manila.

 Ethnicity and language

 The language spoken in the city and the medium of instruction in schools are English and Filipino, also known as Tagalog in this area.

 Economy

 At the end of the 20th century and the start of the 21st century, economic development shifted from San Pablo to western Laguna.
 San Pedro, Biñan, Santa Rosa, Cabuyao, Calamba, Los Baños, and Santa Cruz experienced rapid economic development brought about by local and foreign investments, the rapid growth of industrial estates and export processing zones, and the placement of major institutions in those areas, San Pablo City was left behind and remained a semi-developed residential community.

-Despite the fact that the city was partly touched by economic development, San Pablo City boasts itself as a potential eco-tourism destination in the province.
+Despite the fact that the city was partly touched by economic development, San Pablo boasts itself as a potential eco-tourism destination in the province.
 However, given its human and land resources, various BPO companies are seriously looking at developing the city into the ICT hub of Southern Luzon.
 Although there were previous attempts to build a similar establishment, SM Prime Holdings was given its go signal in July 2008 to push ahead for SM City San Pablo located at Riverina Commercial Estates along Maharlika Highway at Barangay San Rafael.

 Apart from this, the development of the Hacienda Escudero plantation resort town and nearby real estates, which is a joint venture with Landco, is by far the largest planned community investment in the city covering 415 ha: It will include resort type communities; the original Villa Escudero Plantations as the center-piece; commercial establishments like a mall, hotels, and a convention center to be built relative to the distinctive architecture theme of the original Villa Escudero.
 As such Hacienda Escudero will become the ultimate history town themed community in this part of the country.